nikhilgoud/cachize-decorator/README.md

 ### As Decorator

+This can be used in any app(React, Angular or Vue). as it is just a Decorator on any method.
-Decorator method params(both are optional)
+Decorator method params(both are optional).

 - `fn` - function to generate unique hash(key), if not provided uses inline original method arguments.
 - `options` - config options